NanaQuamy4/EcoWasteGo/docs/Chapter1_Introduction.md

 - Perform quality assurance checks and final optimizations
 - Prepare project presentation and demonstration materials

-## 1.13 Structure of Report
+## 1.7 Structure of the Report and Deliverables

-This research report is structured to provide a comprehensive understanding of the EcoWasteGo project from conception to implementation:
+This thesis is organized into seven chapters:

-1. **Chapter 1: Introduction** - Problem statement, objectives, and project overview
+1. **Introduction** – provides the background, problem statement, objectives, and justification.
-2. **Chapter 2: Literature Review** - Existing solutions and research background
+2. **Literature Review** – examines existing research and digital waste management solutions.
-3. **Chapter 3: System Analysis and Design** - Requirements analysis and system architecture
+3. **System Analysis and Design** – outlines requirements, architecture, and design models.
-4. **Chapter 4: Implementation** - Development process and technical implementation
+4. **Implementation** – details the development process and technical execution.
-5. **Chapter 5: Testing and Evaluation** - Testing methodologies and results
+5. **Testing and Evaluation** – presents test cases, user feedback, and system performance.
-6. **Chapter 6: Results and Discussion** - Project outcomes and analysis
+6. **Results and Discussion** – interprets the findings in light of the research objectives.
-7. **Chapter 7: Conclusion and Future Work** - Project summary and recommendations
+7. **Conclusion and Future Work** – summarizes contributions and suggests areas for further research.

-Each chapter builds upon the previous one to create a logical flow that guides the reader through the research process, from problem identification to solution implementation and evaluation.
-This structure follows academic research standards and ensures comprehensive coverage of all aspects of the project.
+**Deliverables:**
+• Software: mobile application (customer and recycler interfaces), Supabase backend, source code.
+• Documentation: technical manuals, deployment guides, and user documentation.
+• Academic: final thesis report, presentation slides, and testing records.
+• Additional: environmental impact metrics, user survey data, and system performance reports.

 ## 1.14 Project Deliverables